 Frequently Asked Questions

-The Augusta University / University of Georgia Medical Partnership educates 40 Medical College of Georgia students per year, with plans to increase to 60 students by the year 2021.
+The Augusta University / University of Georgia Medical Partnership educates 60 Medical College of Georgia students per year.
 The partnership between Augusta University (AU) and the University of Georgia (UGA) was formed in 2009 to address the critical shortage of physicians in Georgia.
 Below are answers to some frequently asked questions about the Medical Partnership.

 What Is The AU/UGA Medical Partnership?

 The AU/UGA Medical Partnership is a collaborative effort between Augusta University and the University of Georgia to address the critical shortage of physicians in the state.
 This partnership established a regional medical campus in Athens that began educating 40 Medical College of Georgia students per year in the fall of 2010.
-The class size will expand to 60 students per class by the year 2021.
+The class size expanded to 60 students per class in 2021.
 Faculty and staff are made up of employees of both Augusta University and the University of Georgia.
 Our students are Medical College of Georgia students.

 How Many Students Study In Athens?

 The first 40 medical students began classes in August 2010.
-By 2021, the AU/UGA Medical Partnership is expected to educate 60 medical students per year – for a total of 240 students – in Athens.
+In 2021, the AU/UGA Medical Partnership expanded to educate 60 medical students per year.

 When Did The First Medical Students Enroll In Athens?